ivucica/theoutcast/theoutcast/readme.txt

 Please send The Outcast.rpt file to us.
 ---

-8. KNOWN PROBLEMS AND BUGS
+8. KNOWN BUGS AND PROBLEMS

 * You can enter letters under the account number.
 * You will have less than 3 FPS on Windows without your video card drivers.
 And no, you can't play Quake III either with high FPS if you don't have OpenGL drivers; id software likes OpenGL, too!
 Microsoft's GDI implementation, the one you have by default, is slow, don't use it!
 And Windows use it in case you don't have OpenGL drivers installed!
 (Hint: OpenGL drivers are included with your graphics card drivers.)
 * Sprite animations are not in sync
 * Logging out of the game and then attempting to log in fails
-* There is a "grid" between sprites.
-It'll be fixed.
-Soon.
-Trust me!
-* Creatures appear to be walking OVER 2x2 items
 * Blendframes sprites are drawn in wrong order
+* Countables are not rendered properly
+* Multicolor items are not rendered properly

 * THIS THING SOMETIMES CRASHES.
 (Yes, I know, and you should know because this is an alpha version.)
 Still, send me the cause if you can figure it out.